Roopana/ML_CrossValidation/readme.md

 ## Objectives
 - Develop code for k-fold cross validation without using sci-kit learn.
 Report the error rates in each fold as well as the mean and standard devia- tion of error rates across folds for the three methods: LinearSVC, SVC, and LogisticRegression, applied to the three classification datasets: Boston50, Boston75, and Digits.
-- Develop code for my train test(method,X,y,π,k), which performs random splits on the data (X, y) so that π ∈ [0, 1] fraction of the data is used for training using method, rest is used for testing, and the process is repeated k times, after which the code returns the error rate for each such train-test split.
-Using my train test, with π = 0.75 and k = 10, report the mean and standard deviation of error rate for the three methods: LinearSVC, SVC, and LogisticRegression, applied to the three classification
+- Develop code for train-test-split, which performs random splits on the data (X, y) so that π ∈ [0, 1] fraction of the data is used for training using method, rest is used for testing, and the process is repeated k times, after which the code returns the error rate for each such train-test split.
+Using this function, report the mean and standard deviation of error rate for the three methods: LinearSVC, SVC, and LogisticRegression, applied to the three classification
 - Feature Engineering on Digits Dataset and report results for LinearSVC, SVC, and LogisticRegression